atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Lord Woburn to Mr. Wilmot.
-I HAVE Sent, as I told you I would, the hislory of poor Carey, at disserent times, to lady Charlotte. — Wilmot kindly undertook to prevail on her to read it; and I have had the satissauion to know, that it asseued her extremely. -- Yetis She immoveable with regard to me. — When Wilmot prested her to pity and to pardon me, as my behaviour to her, which had been So highly resented, had not arisen from want of respedl to her, or suspicion of her virtue, but from a Sudden fit of jealousy, Surious and uncontrollable. — She replied, “No, no, Mr. Wilmot, you are mistaken; had my lord Woburn Sound me destitute of honour, he would Soon have given 'me up, as I Slrould have well deserved his desertion“
+I HAVE Sent, as I told you I would, the hislory of poor Carey, at disserent times, to lady Charlotte. — Wilmot kindly undertook to prevail on her to read it; and I have had the satissauion to know, that it asseued her extremely. -- Yetis She immoveable with regard to me. — When Wilmot prested her to pity and to pardon me, as my behaviour to her, which had been So highly resented, had not arisen from want of respedl to her, or suspicion of her virtue, but from a Sudden fit of jealousy, Surious and uncontrollable. — She replied, "No, no, Mr. Wilmot, you are mistaken; had my lord Woburn Sound me destitute of honour, he would Soon have given 'me up, as I Slrould have well deserved his desertion"
-“So, ” answered Wilmot, “because you believe that he would have acted with the greatesl Dronrietv i propriety and prudence, you will punisli him with the utmost Severity; and even injure yoursels, by de ■ lining a connexion with the only man in the world, capable osmaking you happy.”
+"So, " answered Wilmot, "because you believe that he would have acted with the greatesl Dronrietv i propriety and prudence, you will punisli him with the utmost Severity; and even injure yoursels, by de ■ lining a connexion with the only man in the world, capable osmaking you happy."
-She blushed, he Said, and hung her head, as is She felt the truth of his assertion, though She would not, verbally, subscribe to it. -- -- He tells me, that he is Sure She loves me; but he tells me So with ten thousand sighs— — are happy, ” Says he, “happy in being Still dear to the moult amiable of women, ” — But to what purpose am I dear to her, if She perfists, constantly, in refusing to See me, -- or to hear me?
+She blushed, he Said, and hung her head, as is She felt the truth of his assertion, though She would not, verbally, subscribe to it. -- -- He tells me, that he is Sure She loves me; but he tells me So with ten thousand sighs— — are happy, " Says he, "happy in being Still dear to the moult amiable of women, " — But to what purpose am I dear to her, if She perfists, constantly, in refusing to See me, -- or to hear me?
 She has condescended, indeed, to read my letters j but to what purpose has She read them, as they have not in the least sostened her heart in my Savour.?
 I cannot long Support myselsunder this torturing certainty of her insiexibility. — — I have more thamonce told Harry, that when I die, I wili leave her as a legacy to him J and Since he is happy in never having, even in thought, osfended her, I dare affirm that ilie will not reject him. — They are, undoubtedly,, Sormed for each other’s happiness. — I Shall Soon be no more.' — I grow, hourly, weaker and weaker. — I neither eat nor Sleep. — My mind is perpetually disquieted;; am tortured by a thousand corroding passions .- — am worn to a mere Sliadow. — -- -- -- Your brother persuades me to throw mysels in her way, and thinks Sire cannot withstand the Striking change in my person -- — But I don’t imagine I Should Succeed by Sollowing his advice. — -- -- However, I cannot be